 Dubai utilities cost

 Home utilities in Dubai consist of both water and electricity connections, which are managed by the DEWA (Dubai Electricity and Water Authority).
 The average monthly bill may differ across seasons, with a spike during summer due to A/C usage.
-Below is a general range of what one may expect to spend for utilities for a one-bedroom apartment.
+Below is a general range of what one may expect to spend on utilities for a 915 square feet apartment.

 Utilities |